-(People who don’t want to compromise may accuse those who do of ‘abandoning’ their principles: giving up important beliefs for political convenience.
+(People who don’t want to compromise on an issue may accuse those who do of ‘abandoning’ their principles.
+They are giving up important beliefs for political convenience.
 Those who favor compromise, on the other hand, call non-compromisers ‘stubborn’ or ‘extremists.’)

-Here are several common American idioms or expressions that might be difficult to guess if you only know the usual meaning of each word.
+Here are several common American idioms.
+These expressions might be difficult to guess if you only know the usual meaning of each word.
 They're commonly used in politics and also in business discussions and other contexts.

 > (Don't) back your opponent against the wall (or push someone into a corner)-- Picture someone, or some animal, with no escape route.
 They will fight much more fiercely than if they could see another way out of the situation.
 (This was in a comment about the Cuban missile crisis-- in Kennedy's speech linked from the bottom of this page.)

 > on both sides of the aisle- both Democrats and Republicans

 > hit the ground running- get started quickly; accomplish a lot even at the beginning of a project.

 > on the sidelines- refers to players who are not actively in a game.
 They're outside the marked borders of the field.
 We use it for people who are not involved, whether by choice or because they're kept out of something.
 "He was sidelined by illness" (or by his boss.)
 So to get people "off the sidelines" is to give them a chance to participate actively.